sahilstm/sahilstm/README.md

 # 👋 Hello, I’m Sahil (@sahilstm)

-I'm a creative and detail-oriented **Frontend Developer**, **UI/UX Designer**, and the founder of **Level Up Solutions**, a digital agency focused on helping brands, startups, and institutions thrive online.
+I'm a creative and detail-oriented **Full-Stack Developer**, **UI/UX Designer**, and the founder of **Level Up Solutions**, a digital agency focused on helping brands, startups, and institutions thrive online.
 With 3+ years of hands-on experience, I’ve worked across diverse industries including EdTech, HealthTech, E-commerce, and CivicTech, delivering full-stack solutions that are fast, scalable, and user-centric.

 ---